Implementing Ongoing WMS in your warehouse

 Label the warehouse

-To help the pickers navigate through the warehouse it helps to have labels on all the aisles and locations.
+To help the pickers navigate through the warehouse, it helps to have labels on all the aisles and locations.
 In many processes in Ongoing WMS, it is beneficial to have barcodes on each location.
 You may print labels for aisles and locations from Ongoing WMS following this link shows you how to proceed: Aisles and locations.

 Please note that we recommend that you test scan the label with your equipment before printing and placing out labels everywhere.